 git branch -b name-of-branch

-In general one branch equates to one PR, keep branches focused to a single concept, if you need to add multiple features it may be better to create multiple branches, and later, multiple PR’s, rather than sending a single gigantic PR to the upstream repository.
+In general, one branch equates to one PR.
+Keep branches focused on a single concept.
+If you need to add multiple features it may be better to create multiple branches, and later, multiple PR’s, rather than sending a single gigantic PR to the upstream repository.
+Smaller branches, and therefore, smaller PR’s are always easier to work with from the remote repositories point of view.

 A commit should be created every time it makes sense to do so, for instance, if you need to fix a bug, add a feature, and update tests, each should be done in a separate commit.
 Think of commits as natural checkpoints in your work.